-Around 75% of compost produced in Italy is used in agriculture or horticulture, while the remaining 25% is sold for gardening or landscaping applications.
-Thanks to the latest updates of the Italian law on fertilizers, compost can be used to produce other organic fertilizers, such as basic growing substrate, mixed growing substrate or organic-mineral fertilizers.

-A market investigation performed by CIC in 2019 shows that the mean price for BWC Compost sold in bulk, which is the more common form of compost sales, is around $7 \ \epsilon/t$, and the price fluctuates between $2 \ \epsilon/t$ and $15 \ \epsilon/t$.
-The price of a packed material in bags, that is Compost mixed with peat or other kinds of fertilizers, is remarkably higher.
+According to CIC's study, almost the 80% of compost produced in Italy is used in the professional agriculture, while the remaining 25% is sold for gardening, green maintence or landscaping applications.
+According to the Italian law on fertilizers (D.Lgs 75/2010 and subsequent amendments), compost can be used to produce other organic fertilizers, such as basic growing substrate, mixed growing substrate or organic-mineral fertilizers.
+A market investigation performed by CIC in 2022 shows that the mean price for BWC Compost sold in bulk, which is the more common form of compost sales, is around 6 €/t, to a maximum of 15 €/t.
+The price of a packed material in bags, that is Compost mixed with peat or other kinds of fertilizers, is remarkably higher than 50 €/ton.